 A great way to show your support and provide the very best gift you can give is to share your genealogical information with her—and it might even be something you have lying around the house already.
 Simply go through your photo albums, family Bible, scrapbook of old clippings, family heirlooms, box of important documents that have birth, death and marriage certificates, and anywhere else that might have some information.
 Make copies and give her the information you have gathered.
 Take photos of family heirlooms.
 This is an inexpensive gift for you.
 For just the cost of copies and photographs, you will have given her the best gift ever.

 A great way to show your support and provide the very best gift you can give is to share your genealogical information with her.
 Do not assume that she knows what you know.
 The information is all in your brain.
 You can record the information in any way you prefer.

 You can buy a memory book, and this part is important, fill it out for her.
 She probably doesn't need a blank book, but she would love to have one that you have been completed.
 If you live with an elderly relative, you can even ask him the questions, and fill out the book for him.
 There are many different types of family history journals from which to choose.

 If you don't like writing, you could record your memories on a tape or video camera for her.
 Use a tape recorder, video camera, or type it out in a letter.
 Don't worry that the book or tape will be boring.
-The genealogist doesn't find this type of information boring at all, and will be very excited to get such a gift.
-Also don't be afraid you don't know something.
+The genealogist doesn't find this type of information boring at all, and they will be very excited to get such a gift.
+Also, don't be afraid you don't know something.
 Sometimes a clue, such as an estimated date or time period, or a possible location, may be all the genealogist needs to find the answer.

-Subscription to Online Site
+Subscription to an Online Site